There are two ways to add new functions to MySQL:

 main and deinitialization functions are not called.
 Otherwise, the main

-is called once for each row.
+function xxx() is called once for each row.
 After all rows have been

-processed, the deinitialization function xxx_deinit()
+processed, the deinitialization function xxx_deinit() is called so it

 can perform any required cleanup.